-Hiring for the Spring semester 2018 has closed.
-To keep up with everything we have going on, be sure to Like our Facebook page and sign up for our newsletter the EC Digest.
+And to keep up with everything we have going on, be sure to Like our Facebook page and sign up for our newsletter the EC Digest!

 Please note for Internships: These project-based positions have different application requirements, time-commitments, and necessary faculty/course coordination in order to receive academic credit.
 Please visit our Academic & Internship page for more information.